 - CBR systems, applications and lessons learned in specific domains.

+In conjunction with the main track, the conference will have a Special Track on Computational Analogy (see the special track call for papers for further details).
 Besides the main track, ICCBR 2018 will also feature a Doctoral Consortium and a workshop program, which provide an informal setting for addressing specific focus topics in an atmosphere that fosters the active exchange of ideas.

 Proceedings and Submission Procedure: